grizio/dart-kourim/README.md

 For the moment, it is all for the documentation, I hope it will be sufficient to you to test it.

-For next features, I will implement these one:

-### Type conversion and nested objects

-For the moment, only `int` ans `string` types are usable with the system.
-I will implement a mean to use complex objects with classic one implemented by default (eg: `Datetime`).

-The system cannot use nested objects.
-As the same idea as type conversion, I hope to implement nested this feature quickly.
-Nested objects are an object existing into the fetched data from or to server, not a foreign key which is the following feature.

-### Foreign keys

-Like an ORM, I want to implement a foreign key and join system to query complex objects.

 ## How to improve the system

 First of all, you can send your feedback.
 It will help me to understand your needs and yours wishes.